 - Health services and counseling services

-- The Center for Leadership and Student Involvement
+- The Office of Student Involvement (OSI)

 - Regular First@Colgate communications to highlight class-year specific opportunities and institutional deadlines